 Review summary: Canon 1200D vs Canon M

 So what conclusions can be drawn?
 Is the Canon 1200D better than the Canon M or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Easier framing: Has an optical viewfinder for image framing and settings control.